The best of Krakow

-Bursting at the seams with historical treasures, affable people and of course, cheap, cheap food and beer, Krakow is one cool place for a city break.
+Bursting at the seams with historical treasures, affable people and of course, cheap food and beer, Krakow is one cool place for a city break.
 From WWII relics to its infamous Milk Bars and, of course, Auschwitz, exploring it all would take forever.
-But no matter how long you spend in Krakow, you can't fail to notice one of Europe's most culturally rich cities has risen from its dark and morbid past like a phoenix from the flames and become something of a cosmopolitan dream.
-The best times to go to Krakow are autumn and spring when the tourists hordes have disappeared and the weather is mild enough to walk around in comfort.
+But no matter how long you spend in Krakow, you can't fail to notice one of Europe's most culturally rich cities has risen from its dark past like a phoenix from the flames and become something of a cosmopolitan dream.
+The best times to go are autumn and spring when the tourist hordes have disappeared and the weather is mild enough to walk around in comfort.

 A history lesson at Auschwitz

 The sobering Auschwitz-Birkenau Memorial and Museum is a must-see when you're in Krakow.
-It’s not exactly a cheerful activity, but for a real life history lesson that you'll feel forever afterwards, it's worth it.
-Roundtrip tours from Krakow include a guide who'll explain the history of this UNESCO World Heritage Site, and how 1.5 million people from all over Europe perished at the hands of the Nazis.
-Touring its protected exhibits, documents, 150 buildings and 300 ruins. only because it's better to see a site like this with your own eyes, rather than try to absorb the utter tragedy of the Holocaust from a history book.
+It’s not exactly a cheerful activity, but for a real life history lesson that you'll feel forever afterward, it's worth it.
+Roundtrip tours from Krakow include a guide who'll explain the history of this UNESCO World Heritage site, and how 1.5 million people from all over Europe perished at the hands of the Nazis.
+Tour its protected exhibits, documents, 150 buildings and 300 ruins, because it's better to see a site like this with your own eyes, rather than try to comprehend the tragedy of the Holocaust from a history book.